Cloudneeti/docs_cloudneeti/deployment-guide.md

 # Getting Started with CloudNeeti VM for Azure Marketplace

-This article describes how to Automate Governance, Compliance, Reliability and Risk Monitoring for an enterprise using Azure
+This article describes how to Automate Governance, Compliance, Reliability and Risk Monitoring for an enterprise using Azure.
 To deploy CloudNeeti VM from the Azure Marketplace:

 ## Purchase CloudNeeti from Azure Marketplace
 1. Log in to the  [Microsoft Azure portal](https://portal.azure.com/).